boulder-on/JPassport/README.md

 # JPassport

 JPassport works like Java Native Access (JNA) but uses the Foreign Linker API instead of JNI.
-Similar to JNA, you create an interface with the method definitions that exist in your library then JPassport does the rest.
-JPassport will build a class that implements your interface and call into the library you specify.
-JPassport is not as full featured as JNA at this time (see the Limitations below).
+Similar to JNA, in order to call an external C library you need to declare a Java interface with the method definitions that match the methods in the external library.
+JPassport will build a class that implements your interface and manages calls into the library.
+JPassport is not as full featured as JNA at this time (see the Limitations below) but for simple applications it would be a near drop in replacement.

 The Foreign Linker API is still an incubator at this time and Java 16 at least is required to use this library.